 Final Four: Brazil / Germany / Turkey / South Korea

 The first tournament with joint hosts, and the first one contested in Asia.
-It was a rather unpredictable tournament, with many major favorites falling along the way (Argentina, Portugal and defending champs France on group stage, then Italy on the Round of 16), and Asian and African football boasting newfound power (Senegal became the second African team to finish on the top eight, after Cameroon in 1990, and co-hosts South Korea clinched an impressive fourth place finish).
-Brazil asserted their domination by obtaining their fifth World Cup win here by trouncing the ever-efficient German defense.note Curiously, while these teams have the best World Cup records overall, they had never faced each other directly - Brazil had only played East Germany in 1974, but the German team's historic records during the Cold War belong to the Western country.
+It was a rather unpredictable tournament, with many favorites falling along the way (Argentina, Portugal and France on group stage, then Italy in the Round of 16), and Asian and African teams boasting newfound power (Senegal became the second African team to finish on the Final 8 ever since Cameroon in 1990, and co-host South Korea clinched a decent fourth-place finish).
+Brazil asserted their domination by obtaining their fifth World Cup win here by trouncing the ever-efficient German defense.note Curiously, while these teams have the best World Cup records overall, they had never faced each other directly — Brazil had only played East Germany in 1974, but the German team's historic records during the Cold War belong to the Western country.
 Another notable fact is that, since a long while, this was the World Cup in which the USA advanced the furthest (quarterfinals, where they lost to Germany).